 8. Conditioning

-8.1 Condition the sample rolls of tape in the standard conditions of 23 +/- 1°C and 50 +/- 5% RH.
+8.1 Condition the sample rolls of tape in the standard conditions of 23 1°C and 50 5% RH.

 Note 3: Caution – The tester should know that by prolonged handling of the test panel, heat from the hand is transmitted to the test panel.
 Therefore, just prior to, during, and after application of the specimen to the test panel, the panel should be handled as little as possible.